Serve these Sonoma Jack cheese fritters with sweet or spicy pepper jam

 Mix the dry ingredients into the wet ingredients and whisk until a smooth batter is formed.
 Make sure there are no lumps.
 Stir in the pecans and cilantro, stirring to mix well.
 Fold in the cubed cheese and toss evenly with a spoon to mix well.
 Let the mixture set for 30 minutes in the refrigerator.

 When ready to serve, preheat the 2 cups oil in a deep fryer (you’ll need about 2 inches oil) to 375 degrees.
 Use a spoon or ice cream scoop to shape the batter into balls the size of golf balls.
 Carefully place in the hot oil and cook about 3 minutes, turning once or twice for even cooking, until they are a medium brown.
 Drain on paper towels.
-Serve hot, 2 fritters per plate, with 1 tablespoon red pepper jelly.
+Serve hot, two fritters per plate, with one tablespoon red pepper jelly.

 Per serving (without Red Chile Jelly): 525 calories (percent of calories from fat, 69), 19 grams protein, 22 grams carbohydrates, 2 grams fiber, 40 grams fat (14 grams saturated), 106 milligrams cholesterol, 607 milligrams sodium.